 The key to a successful referral program is to push incentives that are both enticing, yet simple.
-For example, maybe you try something such as: $10 off your next visit, for both you and a friend, if you refer a friend.
+For example, maybe you try something such as: Refer a friend and get $10 off your next visit.
 Bottom line, give your current clients incentives to bring new clients to your business for you.
 They’re a great source you should never underestimate.

 15).
 Start Up a Monthly Newsletter

 Emailing your clients a monthly newsletter is the perfect way for your salon to stay top-of-mind and remind clients to come pay (literally) you a visit.
 Important things to always include in your newsletter are as follows:

 b) Current specials and promotions

 c) Visuals of services, products, and/or happy clients

 This may sound like a huge endeavor, but you can save a ton of time by using marketing automation software to easily keep your clients updated on what’s going on at your salon.